nina-verbeeke-tue/mostlyai-synthetic-vessel-trajectories/README.md

 # Import Generator

-To skip all the previous steps, you can simply import this pre-trained generator and immediately create synthetic vessel trajectories.
+To skip all the previous steps, you can simply import this pre-trained generator, that can be found [here](https://github.com/nina-verbeeke-tue/mostlyai-synthetic-vessel-trajectories/tree/main/generator), and immediately create synthetic vessel trajectories.

 ```python